ait-crypto/bls12_381_relic/README.md

 # Pairing-friendly BLS12-381 curve provided by relic

 [relic] is a library implementing pairing-friendly curves (among many other things).
-This crate integrates the algorithms provided by [relic] with the traits defined by [pairing]
+This crate integrates the algorithms provided by [relic] with the traits defined by [pairing].

 ## Security Notes